Krasnoyarsk Krai: Administrative divisions

 Krasnoyarsk Krai consists of forty-four districts and sixteen towns of district significance.
 Two of the districts (Evenkiysky and Taymyrsky; the former autonomous okrugs) have special status.

 Demographics

-Population (including former Taymyr and Evenk Autonomous Okrugs):

-Ethnic groups: The population of the krai mostly consists of Russians, and some other peoples of the former Soviet Union.
+Population: (including former Taymyr and Evenk Autonomous Okrugs): Ethnic groups: The population of the krai mostly consists of Russians, and some other peoples of the former Soviet Union.
 The indigenous Siberian peoples make up no more than 1% of the population.

 The 2021 Census reported the following ethnic composition:

-100,621 people were registered from administrative databases, and could not declare an ethnicity.
-It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.